SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 same trickiness that stems from `TimeoutCancellationException` being a subtype of `CancellationException`.
-If you look into the [implementation of `withTimeoutOrNull`](https://github.com/Kotlin/kotlinx.coroutines/blob/28ed2cd84a376ec191fd15626624eba1cbd9fe4f/kotlinx-coroutines-core/common/src/Timeout.kt#L103-L115), you'll recognize that it does the exact same thing we've done in the snippet above: It takes care of catching the `TimeoutCancellationException` to prevent it from propagating further, and returns null:
+If you look into the [implementation of `withTimeoutOrNull`](https://github.com/Kotlin/kotlinx.coroutines/blob/28ed2cd84a376ec191fd15626624eba1cbd9fe4f/kotlinx-coroutines-core/common/src/Timeout.kt#L103-L115), you'll recognize that it does practically the same thing we've done in the snippet above: It takes care of catching the `TimeoutCancellationException` to prevent it from propagating further, and returns `null`.
+In addition the snippet above, its implementation also ensures that the `TimeoutCancellationException` really came from _this_ specific coroutine, and not from a nested `withTimeout` call:

 ```kotlin
 public suspend fun <T> withTimeoutOrNull(timeMillis: Long, block: suspend CoroutineScope.() -> T): T? {